keynoverseTech/keynoverse-educational-ERP/README.md

 # keynoverse-educational-ERP
-A ERP system for United the whole educational institutes in Nigeria
+A ERP system for United the whole educational institutes in Nigeria.